tensorflow/docs/site/en/community/contribute/community.md

 ### Mailing lists

-Most communication happens on the TensorFlow Forum.
+Most of the communication happens on the TensorFlow Forum.
 The following mailing lists are still used for announcements and contributor conversations.
 Note that they are not intended to provide technical support.

 *   [announce@tensorflow.org](mailto:announce@tensorflow.org) — All major releases and important announcements are sent to this mailing group.
 We recommend that you join this list if you depend on TensorFlow in any way.
 *   [developers@tensorflow.org](mailto:developers@tensorflow.org) — Discussion for developers who are contributing to TensorFlow.